Configure your system

 - In the search box, type Kolovai and press Enter.
 In the list of results, click Kolovai.

 The map zooms to Kolovai.
 This is a town on the main island of Tongatapu with a coconut plantation.

-- Click the grid box directly over Kolovai and select Kolovai UAV4R Subset (OSM-Fit) by Cristiano Giovando.
+- In the side pane, click Kolovai UAV4R Subset (OSM-Fit) by Cristiano Giovando.

 - Click the download button to download the raw .tif file.
 Save the image to a location of your choice.